iDesignRES/Tecnalia_Solar-Energy-Model/README.md

 ## Input to and output from the model

 Input data:

-(a) For initial diagnosis: energy demand (base year assessment).
+(a) For initial diagnosis: energy demand (base year assessment):
 - Data to be filled in by the user: NUTS Level 2 Code or NUTS Level 3 Code.
 - Main data used by the model as input (provided by the model with the option to be modified by the user in case more accurate data are available): Meteorological data (Outdoor dry bulb temperature (hourly), Radiation, Solar gains, heating, and cooling periods); geometry, surface area, age, use of each building.
-Other building parameters (U-values, H/C base temperature, Window-to-wall ratio, adjacent buildings), (b) For initial diagnosis: energy consumption calculation (base year assessment).
+Other building parameters (U-values, H/C base temperature, Window-to-wall ratio, adjacent buildings).

+(b) For initial diagnosis: energy consumption calculation (base year assessment):
 - Main data used by the model as input (provided by the model with the option to be modified by the user in case more accurate data are available): Shares of fuels/technologies by building type (From statistical data or model results of a higher scale, used for the adjustment), Hourly profiles (for Heating, Cooling, DHW, Occupancy, Lighting, Equipment, kitchen), Installed power (Lighting, Equipment), Equipment performance, Fuel cost, Environmental impact factors.

-(c) For the scenarios
+(c) For the scenarios:
 - Main data used by the model as input (provided by the model with the option to be modified by the user in case more accurate data are available): Shares of fuels/technologies of the scenario to be simulated (if available from model results of a higher scale, used for the adjustment).
 Investments/measurement of amount of technology deployed in each sector/type of buildings.
 For example (for refurbishment total m2 refurbished or associated investment, for solar PV total MW installed or associated investment, etc.).

 Output data:

--Energy results: Energy demand and energy consumption by building typology: use of buildings/age/archetype/end use of energy/fuel (On an annual basis and on an hourly basis).
+- Energy results: Energy demand and energy consumption by building typology: use of buildings/age/archetype/end use of energy/fuel (On an annual basis and on an hourly basis).
--Energy generation results for building integrated solar technology.
+- Energy generation results for building integrated solar technology.
--Costs and CO2 emissions associated.
+- Costs and CO2 emissions associated.

 ## Implemented features